CiscoDevNet/aci_workshop_code_samples/README.md

 	download cobra eggs - from https://<apic>/cobra/_downloads

-	The 2 egg files have been placed in your ./Downloads directory
+	The 2 egg files have been placed in your Downloads directory
 ```

 **11. Change directory**